nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 #### `description`

 A human-friendly description of what this job does.
-This can accept either plain text or markdown-formatted test.
+This can accept either plain text or markdown-formatted text.
 It can also be multiple lines like so:

 ```python
 class ExampleJob(Job):